-- Adapting the learning environment (i.e. the classroom) so that it is accessible to all children - Use of visual prompts, such as visual timetables and task planners - Small group work with a teacher or teaching assistant - 1:1 support in and out of class, when appropriate, for children requiring more focussed support - Use of specific learning programmes from outside agencies (e.g. a speech and language programme) - Modified resources (e.g. large print text or individual texts rather than reading from the board) - Specific intervention programmes to address gaps in the learning that the child is experiencing These may include the following:
+- Adapting the learning environment (i.e. the classroom) so that it is accessible to all children - Use of visual prompts, such as visual timetables and task planners - Small group work with a teacher or teaching assistant - 1:1 support in and out of class, when appropriate, for children requiring more focused support - Use of specific learning programmes from outside agencies (e.g. a speech and language programme) - Modified resources (e.g. large print text or individual texts rather than reading from the board) - Specific intervention programmes to address gaps in the learning that the child is experiencing These may include the following:

 Communication and Interaction Language Through Listoning

 Communication and interaction Language Through Listening

 Colourful Semantics

 Lego Therapy

+Superflex

 Programmes focused on specific sound production, as

 advised by the Speech and Language Therapist

 Cognition and Learning Rapid Phonics

 Plus 1

 Power of 2

 Social, Emotional and Mental Health Socially Speaking

 Circle of Friends

 Starving the Anxiety/Anger Gremlin

 Play Therapy

 Sensory and/or Physical Handwriting Without Tears

 Write Dance

 Smart Moves

+Programmes devised following assessment by an

+Occupational or Physio Therapist.

 6) How do you as the parent or carer, and we as the school know how the child is doing?
 As a school, we will:

-- Carry out regular observations of your child to see how they are getting on - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.

-- Regular book scrutinies and lesson observations will be carried out by the SENCo and other members of the Senior Leadership Team to ensure that the needs of all children are met and that the quality of teaching and learning is high - Assess their learning and progress regularly throughout the year - Share information with you as a parent or carer, including successes and next steps - Work closely as a school team to support your child and review their progress together - Listen to your child and respond to their ideas and any concerns they may have - Listen and share comments and advice from other professionals working with your child (e.g. speech and language therapist, occupational therapist)
+- Carry out regular observations of your child to see how they are getting on - Check that your child is making good progress within any individual work and in any group that they take part in. - Scrutinise books and carry out lesson observations to ensure that the needs of all children are met and that the quality of teaching and learning is high - Assess their learning and progress regularly throughout the year - Share information with you as a parent or carer, including successes and next steps - Work closely as a school team to support your child and review their progress together - Listen to your child and respond to their ideas and any concerns they may have - Listen and share comments and advice from other professionals working with your child (e.g. from a speech and language therapist or occupational therapist)